brent-is-still-here/thebluelist/README.md

 3. **Online Security Center**: Get customized digital security checklists and guides
 4. **Relocation Resources**: Explore international relocation options and requirements

-## PRIVACY DISCLAIMER
-The Blue List does not collect any user information.
-A valid email address is required to add or edit business listings on The Blue List, but no other PII or user data is collected at any time.

 ## Features

 ### Ethical Business Directory